[Fiction] Mother Again

 It felt good to be still, Ericka realized.
 To stop listening to the vibrations in the world and shut down completely.
 When had she become this tired, this listless?
 Their garage was littered with an embarrassing number of Amazon boxes and GrubHub bags.
 She’d caught her kindergartener playing with Isildur’s emergency litter the other day.
 It was too depressing to even complain about on the one group text she kept going with her former friends.

 Would moving let her be the woman she wanted to be again?
 Or the singer?
 She was a terrible mother.
+And so dramatic, right?
+Total soprano.

 The podcast ended and the white noise of the bathroom hummed back at her in noncommittal static along with Isildur’s snores.